logto-io/rfcs/draft/0004-user-sign-in-experience.md

    - **accountId**: NULL.
 The user has not been identified yet.
    - **interactionEvent**: OPTIONAL.
 The interaction event may or may not be specified.
    - **verificationRecords**: OPTIONAL.
 Verification records may be created but not verified yet.
    - **profile**: NULL.
-The user can not provide profile data before they are identified and verified.
+The user can not provide profile data until they are identified and verified.

 2. Identified: The user is identified by at least one verified identifier.

    - **accountId**: REQUIRED.
 The userId of the user for the current interaction.
-   - **interactionEvent**: REQUIRED.
-Sign-in interaction event has been specified.
+   - **interactionEvent**: REQUIRED. `SignIn` interaction event has been specified.
    - **verificationRecords**: REQUIRED.
      - The identifier verification records are created and verified.
    - **profile**: NULL.
-The user can not provide profile data before they are verified.
+The user can not provide profile data until they are verified.

 3. Verified: The user is verified by all the necessary verification records, including the MFA.

    - **accountId**: REQUIRED.
 The userId of the user for the current interaction.
    - **interactionEvent**: REQUIRED.
-Sign-in interaction event has been specified.
+The `SignIn` interaction event has been specified.
    - **verificationRecords**: REQUIRED.
      - The identifier verification records are created and verified.
      - All the necessary MFA verification records are created and verified.